boazbk/tcs/lec_06_loops.md

 In contrast, if the program might jump to `do blah` from any other point in the code, then it's very hard for you as the programmer to know what you can rely upon in this code.
 As Dijkstra said, such invariants are important because _"our intellectual powers are rather geared to master static relations and .. our powers to visualize processes evolving in time are relatively poorly developed"_ and so  _"we should ... do ...our utmost best to shorten the conceptual gap between the static program and the dynamic process."_

-That said, `GOTO` is still a staple of lower level languages where it is used to implement higher level looping constructs such as `while` and `for` loops.
+That said, `GOTO` is still a major part of lower level languages where it is used to implement higher level looping constructs such as `while` and `for` loops.
 For example, even though _Java_ doesn't have a `GOTO` statement, the Java Bytecode (which is a lower level representation of Java) does have such a statement.
 Similarly, Python bytecode has instructions such as  `POP_JUMP_IF_TRUE` that implement the `GOTO` functionality, and similar instructions are included in many assembly languages.
 The way we use `GOTO` to implement a higher level functionality in NAND++ is reminiscent of the way these various jump instructions are used to implement higher level looping constructs.